-When you send out your campaign you'll probably notice that some of your emails won't be delivered.
-Emails that can't be delivered are called bounces.
-Learn what the difference is between a soft and hard bounce.
+When you send out your campaign you'll notice that some emails will return with bounce responses.
+Learn the difference between a soft and hard bounce.

 Soft bounces are emails that exist, but for some reason, they couldn’t be delivered.
 Generally a soft bounce will be something temporary like a "out of office" message or "full mailbox."
 Soft bounces are considered temporary until they are proven to be invalid addresses.

 What should you do about soft bounce?
 You shouldn't have to worry about these too much.
 Usually, the next time you send an email it will be resolved.
 You should keep an eye out for very high soft bounce rates however, as it can signal a spam blocking issue.

 Soft bounces return as 400 SMTP error codes.
 The following chart shows the most common soft bounce categories.

 |Dns Failure||The message bounced due to a DNS failure on the receiving ISP server.
 (DNS Failure)|

 |Mailbox full||The message bounced due to the remote mailbox being over quota.
 (Mailbox Full)|